Lite-Sparse Hierarchical Partial Power Processing for Second-Use Battery Energy Storage Systems: Results and Discussion

-LS-HiPPP enables tradeoffs in performance and price not previously possible using conventional methods.
-The LS-HiPPP design methods have tractable complexity in the optimization on the order of $10^4$ linear programming iterations with 200 variables for nine batteries and three Layer 1 converters, which can be performed on a small computing cluster.
-The specific LS-HiPPP realization is illustrated in Fig.\,\ref{fig:LS-HiPPP2}, which consists of nine heterogeneous batteries connected in series with three Layer 1 power converters and nine Layer 2 converters.
+LS\nobreakdash-HiPPP enables tradeoffs in performance and price not previously possible using conventional methods.
+The LS\nobreakdash-HiPPP design methods have tractable complexity in the optimization on the order of $10^4$ linear programming iterations with 200 variables for nine batteries and three Layer 1 converters, which can be performed on a small computing cluster.
+The specific LS\nobreakdash-HiPPP realization is illustrated in Fig.\,\ref{fig:LS-HiPPP2}, which consists of nine heterogeneous batteries connected in series with three Layer 1 power converters and nine Layer 2 converters.

-The battery power capability was modeled as a Gaussian distribution with a normalized expected power $\hat{\mu}_p = 1$ with the power heterogeneity represented by the standard deviation $\hat{\sigma}_p$ normalized to the expected power.
-The aggregate converter rating $\mathcal{\hat{R}}_p$ is normalized to the aggregate intrinsic battery power $\bar{P_I} $,
+The battery power capability was modeled as a Gaussian distribution with a normalized expected power $\hat{\mu}_p = 1$ with the {\em power heterogeneity} represented by the standard deviation $\hat{\sigma}_p$ normalized to the expected power.
+The aggregate converter rating $\mathcal{\hat{R}}_p$ is normalized to the average aggregate intrinsic battery power $\bar{P_I} $,

 With a constant \$/kW presupposition, aggregate converter rating is a proxy for converter cost.